borg-project/utcondor/README.md

 Installation
 ------------

-First, make sure that the condor binaries are in your PATH.
+First, make sure that the condor binaries are accessible.
 Does "condor_q" run?
+If not, you may want to add /lusr/opt/condor/bin to your PATH.

 Then you can install the package.
 The latest release is pip-installable, so